Grace Brethren High School: Athletics

-Grace Brethren High School athletic teams are nicknamed the Lancers.
+Grace High School athletic teams are nicknamed the Lancers.
 The school is a member of the CIF Southern Section (CIF-SS) and competes in the Tri-County Athletic Association for all sports except football.
 From 2014 to 2019, the Lancers were members of the Marmonte Football Association for football.

-The Grace Brethren football team won back-to-back CIF-SS championships in 2017 and 2018 as well as the CIF State Division 2-AA championship in 2018.
+The Grace football team won back-to-back CIF-SS championships in 2017 and 2018 as well as the CIF State Division 2-AA championship in 2018.
 The Lancers also appeared in the CIF State Division 2-A title game in 2017.
-GBHS does not have an on-campus football stadium; the Lancers play home football games at Moorpark College.
+Grace does not have an on-campus football stadium; the Lancers play home football games at Moorpark College.

-Grace Brethren's 2020 football season was postponed to spring 2021, shortened, and ultimately canceled due to the COVID-19 pandemic.
+Grace's 2020 football season was postponed to spring 2021, shortened, and ultimately canceled due to the COVID-19 pandemic.
 In March 2021, head coach Josh Henderson announced his retirement, prompting few players to return for the abbreviated season.
 The school also suspended its youth football program for at least a year.
-In April, Grace Brethren announced it was leaving the Marmonte Football Association.
+In April, Grace announced it was leaving the Marmonte Football Association.